surajshetty3416/otto/otto/lib/docs/model.md

 ### `set_api_key`

 Sets the API key for a provider.
 This configures the API key that Otto will use to authenticate with the specified provider.
+This updates the respective field in _Otto Settings_.

 ```python
 def set_api_key(provider: Provider, value: str) -> None